Dynamic-Capital/Dynamic-Capital/README.md

 ```

 Set these in your hosting provider (e.g., Lovable.dev project settings).
 If either
-value is missing, the MiniApp will display a configuration error screen instead of
+value is missing, the app will render a configuration error screen instead of
 loading.

 Values are set in Supabase function secrets, GitHub Environments, or Lovable Codex